uses

-For when they ask what distro you use, and you can answer: 'Arch, btw'.
-Here’s a list of all of my favorite stuff.
+for when they ask what distro you use, and you can answer: "arch, btw".

 14.2" MacBook Pro, M3 Pro Max, 36GB RAM (2023)